Tuft And Needle Hybrid Review

 Hybrid Mattress Construction

-To put it simply, the Tuft & Needle Hybrid is a quality mattress.
+To put it simply, the Tuft and Needle Hybrid is a quality mattress.
 It’s composed of six different layers (including two layers of coils) that total 12″ thick.
 This isn’t your typical bed-in-a-box.
 You can tell Tuft & Needle thought carefully about the design.

 Here’s a quick summary of each layer, starting from the bottom: